jlorente/laravel-identitystamps/README.md

 ### Using custom identity id to be stored in the identity fields

-By default, the trait will use Laravel's Auth::id() method to retrieve the id that will be stored on the identityStamp fields.
+By default, the trait will use Laravel's Auth::id() method to retrieve the id that will be stored on the identity stamp fields.
 Feel free to override the method getIdentityStampValue() to return the value that you want to store in the fields.